vojirt/DaCUP/README.md

 ## Testing

-For the testing, the `./ReconAnon.py` script is used (see the file for a minimal example).
+For the testing, the `code/ReconAnon.py` script is used (see the file for a minimal example).
 The `exp_dir` parameter needs to be set to point to a root directory where the `code` directory and `parameters.yaml` are located.
-The inserted path on line 6 in `./ReconAnon.py` need to be set to point to the `code/config` directory.
 The `evaluate` function expect a tensor with size [1, C, H, W] (i.e. batch size of 1) where the image is normalized into [0,1] range.

 ## Models